 A language of its own

 Into blue skies.

 I think of a rākhi as a symbol of unity.
 The rākhi is a reminder that all of humanity is connected.
 Just as the multicolored strands of a rākhi weave into one thread, the myriad colors of different cultures can be woven into a unified whole.
 Rakshā Bandhan and the humble rākhi remind us how important it is to honor our commitment to protect humanity—to protect each other—and this precious earth.

-On the Siddha Yoga path, Rakshā Bandhan holds special import, as it is a time to honor the bond of love between Guru and disciple, and the blanket of protection that is woven from this bond of love.
-I like to think of this eternal bond as being created from and nurtured by many intersecting threads.
+On the Siddha Yoga path, Rakshā Bandhan holds special import, as it is a time to honor the bond of love between Guru and disciple and the blanket of protection that is woven from this bond of love.
+I like to think of this eternal bond as being created from, and strengthened by, many intersecting threads.
 The disciple’s threads include commitment, openness, trust, surrender, one-pointed focus, intentionality, devotion, and guru-bhakti.
 These threads of effort intertwine with the Guru’s threads of grace, compassion, benevolence, unconditional love, and the wish for the disciple to experience the best in themselves—to experience their full potential and live their life immersed in the awareness of their own Self.
-As the disciple performs sādhanā, engaging actively with the Siddha Yoga teachings and practices, a powerful, enduring bond is woven and fortified.
+As the disciple performs sādhanā, engaging actively with the Siddha Yoga teachings and practices, a powerful, enduring bond with the Guru is woven and fortified.